apache/spark/docs/sql-programming-guide.md

 // Apply the schema to the RDD. val peopleDataFrame = sqlContext.createDataFrame(rowRDD, schema)

-// Creates a temporary view.
+// Creates a temporary view using the DataFrame. peopleDataFrame.createOrReplaceTempView("people")
-peopleDataFrame.createOrReplaceTempView("people")

 // SQL statements can be run by using the sql methods provided by sqlContext.